hyundai-robotics/doc-hi6-sdk/3-practice-argosx/5-user-bar/2-layout.md

-# 3.5.2 Layout of the user bar
+﻿# 3.5.2 Layout of the user bar

 Open vscode for the apps/ folder that is the parent of the ArgosX folder.

 Create ui/ubar.html and ui/ubar.js files.
 <br>![](../../_assets/image_57.png)

 Write the content below, which is about a simple layout consisting of two buttons.
 The first column of the table is given a class called 'ubar-bt', which is defined in the common style.css.
-It automatically recognizes TP600 and TP630 and gives the button’s sizes and colors similar to the default UI.
+It automatically recognizes TP600 and TP630 and gives the button's sizes and colors similar to the default UI.
 If you want to change the style, you can define a class using a separate local css and apply it.

 ubar.html
 ``` html